 The Opening of the Colliery Tramway between Stanley and Chaddesden

-This report into the formal opening of the Derby Kilburn Colliery Company's tramway appeared in the Derby Evening Telegraph for Wednesday 21 November 1894.
+This report into the formal opening of the Derby Kilburn Colliery Company's tramway appeared in the Derby Daily Telegraph for Wednesday 21 November 1894.
 A similar report appeared in the weekly Derby Mercury for 28 November 1894.
 Tuesday 20 November 1894 is the date normally given for the opening of the tramway but that was a ceremonial opening for invited guests.
 It is unlikely that such a sophisticated system would work perfectly on the first day and probable that test running took place in the weeks before.
 From mid-October 1894, the Colliery Company's advertisements in both Derby newspapers included the note "At the End of the Month the Company's Private Railway and the Wharf at the top of Chaddesden Hill, One Mile from the Market Place, will be opened for the Sale of Coal."

 THE DERBY KILBURN COLLIERY COMPANY